cambsull/DSA/README.md

-# Hash Map functionality
+# DSA

-This repo consists of three short JavaScript files that together form a basic structure and implementation of creating data nodes, a singly linked list, and a hash map with basic collision detection and handling.
+This repo consists of several JavaScript files that together form a basic structure and implementation of various common data structures and algorithms.

-These files were created over the span of a day to learn about and practice data structures and algorithms.